 Elk City is a tiny city located in the state of Kansas.
 With a population of 254 people and just one neighborhood, Elk City is the 275th largest community in Kansas.
-Elk City has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Elk City was built prior to World War II, making it one of the older and more historic cities in the country.

 Elk City real estate is some of the most expensive in Kansas, although Elk City house values don't compare to the most expensive real estate in the U.S.